 - Cleaning up cores afterward is extra work.

 The Garden Weasel doesn’t have a handle but a simple rubberized grip.
-This makes it easy to position the tool and press your foot down on the stirrup.
-Some gardeners will find it easier to work their lawn this way.
+This makes it easy to position the tool evenly spaced wherever you want it before pressing your foot down on the stirrup.

 Made with carbon steel, the Garden Weasel Core Aerator is stronger and more durable than stainless steel and won’t be easily damaged.